 High business rates and an inefficient ageing factory saw the Hayes site closed down with the loss of 500 jobs in 1983.
 Production was transferred to Bridgend, which received heavy investment.

 Callard & Bowser was growing rapidly by the mid-1980s.
-The business claimed 25 percent of the British toffee market.
-Combined sales totalled just under £24 million in 1987.
+It was the largest manufacturer of butterscotch in the world and claimed 25 percent of the British toffee market.
 Around half of all production was exported to 65 different countries.

 Sale to United Biscuits